 What we believe

-Christians throughout the ages have held a wide variety of beliefs, perspectives, and convictions.
-DSBC is a community made up of many different convictions, backgrounds, and opinions.
-We firmly believe that Jesus is at the center of all things (Colossians 1:15).
+Christians have held a wide variety of beliefs, perspectives, and convictions throughout the ages.
+Desert Springs Bible Church (DSBC) is a community of people with many different backgrounds, convictions, and opinions.
+We are united by the belief that Jesus is at the center of all things (Colossians 1:15).

-The following statement is our current understanding of the ”essentials” of “the Way” as Luke refers to Christianity in the book of Acts, and as such, is core to understanding what God is doing.
+The following paragraphs are our current understanding of the ”essentials” of “the Way” (as the author of Gospel of Luke refers to Christianity in the book of Acts).
+As such, these essentials are core to understanding what God is doing both at DSBC and in the whole world.

 In the Beginning…